luchev/vscode-p2p-live-codeshare/README.md

 # README

-This is the README for your extension "p2p-share".
+This is the README for your extension "colab".
 After writing up a brief description, we recommend including the following sections.

 ## Features